BrianJomo/Burger-palace-project/README.md

 To access this file;
 Open the index.html file in chrome or any other trusted browser and see the project

-You can also acess it through this link:
+You can also acess it through this link: <a href="https://brianjomo.github.io/Burger-palace-project/"</a>

 This page was created by Brian Jomo.brian.jomo@student.moringaschool.com